 Going on a safari is an exciting affair where you get lost in what to pack and what to leave behind.
 When packing, please remember that you will be doing a lot of packing and unpacking.
-Therefore, you should only carry the necessary items.
+Therefore, you should pack lighter for your safari.
 Apart from the light clothing that you will pack, let us discuss six must have safari items before you head to South Africa for a safari.

 1. Safari Jackets

 African coasts tend to be hotter than the inland areas.
 The majority of the game reserves are situated inland, which is at a higher altitude.
 That makes the mornings, evenings, and nights colder even during summer.
 A padded, light, cotton jacket is therefore recommended.

 2. Safari Shoes